petrkeil/SPARSE1/readme.md

 ---
 # SPARSE - SPecies AcRoss ScalEs (version 1.0)

-**Authors:** Petr Keil, Eva Trávníčková, Kateřina Tschernosterová, Florencia Grattarola
+**Authors:**  Kateřina Tschernosterová, Eva Trávníčková, Florencia Grattarola, Clara Rosse, Petr Keil

-**Email:** keil@fzp.czu.cz
+**Contact email:** keil@fzp.czu.cz

 ## License

 SPARSE is under CC-BY license (https://creativecommons.org/about/cclicenses/).
 Users of the Czech bird data in this database should cite the original publications (studies) in which the inventories were first published.
 A BibTeX file with all the references is in this folder, and can be loaded to common reference managers such as Zotero or JabRef.
 Users of the SPARSE framework, or those who modify it, should cite Keil *et al.* (2022) paper in **Biodiversity Data Journal**.

 -------